-She loved to lie in the sun and read paperback novels while my younger siblings and I splashed about in a kiddie pool in the backyard.
+She loved to lie in the grass and read paperback novels, while my younger brother and sister and I splashed about in a kiddie pool on quiet, Kansas afternoons.

-Mother was a compulsive reader.
-And every time she finished a book she would proudly proclaim, "That was the best book I have ever read."
+Mother was a compulsive reader and every time she finished a book she would proudly proclaim, now that was the best book I have ever read.
 Until she finished another book, then that became the best book she had ever read.
-So the cycle continued, each day, for an entire summer: reading, splashing, sunburns, and paperback novels flapping in the wind.
+So the cycle continued for an entire summer: reading, splashing, sunburns, and paperback novels flapping in the wind.

 Of all the books mother ever read, the one that sticks out most in my memory is Herman Wouk's The Winds of War.

 One tranquil July, sprinklers swishing and lawnmowers humming in the distance, mother put her swimsuit on and went outside to sunbathe and finish The Winds of War.
-Hours passed while my younger siblings and I frolicked about, until finally, down to the very last page, mother got up for just a moment, as many avid readers do, in order to give reverence and pause before finishing a good book.
-When she returned, our dog, Deacon, was gnawing and slobbering all over The Winds of War and the very last page was missing.
+Hours passed while my younger siblings and I frolicked about, until finally, down to the very last page, mother got up for just a moment (as many avid readers do, in order to give reverence and pause before finishing a good book) then, when she returned, our dog, Deacon, was gnawing and slobbering all over The Winds of War and the very last page was missing.

 But mother was a sly one.
-Swiftly she threw on a blouse and some flip flops, hurried my brother, sister and I into our nineteen-sixties station wagon and nary a word, drove like a mad woman down to the local drugstore where she strutted in, sunburned, bare-legged and resolute, three soggy kids in tow, straight toward a spinning rack of books, picked up The Winds Of War, read the very last page, gently placed it back upon the rack, turned and strutted out the door again.
+Swiftly she threw on a blouse and some flip flops, hurried my younger brother and sister and I into a nineteen-sixties station wagon ... and nary a word, drove like a mad woman down to the local drugstore, where she strutted in, sunburned, bare-legged and resolute, three soggy kids in tow, straight toward a spinning rack of books, picked up The Winds Of War, intently read the very last page then gently placed it back upon the rack, turned, and strutted out the door again.